Yan20000/ReAding-NoTe/Class3.md

 *README.md is for source for files what is about, material and etc details of projects *The order of the list will be by alphabetize

-#how Git help you to track work from work in the past.
+# How Git help you to track work from work in the past???

 cannot hide the link to go different places
 [click here to go to Github Profile!](http:www.google.com)